About statutory land valuations in Queensland

 Types of valuation notice

-The Valuer-General issues annual valuations as well as maintenance valuations.
+The Valuer-General issues annual land valuations as well as maintenance valuations.

-Annual valuations are issued prior to 31 March each year (unless exceptional circumstances apply).
-Landowners may receive up to 3 different types of annual valuation notice:
+Land valuations are issued by 31 March each year (unless exceptional circumstances apply).
+Landowners may receive up to 3 different types of valuation notice:

 - State land rental valuation notice (green): This notice relates only to parcels of land that are subject to a lease, licence or permit to occupy under the Land Act 1994.
 The valuation reflects the state of the land at the commencement of the lease.
 This valuation is used to calculate state land rentals.